 So How Do You Write Down Your Prayers?

-Next, re-read what you wrote and search for scriptures that can fit your prayer.
-For example, if you asked God for something, you can add the verse, Lord You said, "You may ask me for anything in my name, and I will do it."
+Next, re-read what you wrote and search for scriptures that fit your prayer.
+For example, if you ask God for something, you can add the verse, Lord You said, "You may ask me for anything in my name, and I will do it."
 For your reference, add the book and verse, John 14:14 NIV.